elmerdotdev/ciccc-web-dev-1-animation-lab/README.md

 - Create `btn1` using box-shadow
 - Create `btn2` without using box-shadow
-- On the fourth exercise with the gray square, make sure the 'Hello!' has a fade effect as well
+- On the fourth exercise with the gray square, make sure the "Hello!" has a fade effect as well
 - The four shapes on the 5th exercise are: *square, circle, triangle, pentagon*.
 Look into the CSS property `clip-path`

 **Sass command:**